Aliases for PTAFR Gene

 GeneCards Summary for PTAFR Gene

-PTAFR (Platelet-Activating Factor Receptor) is a Protein Coding gene.
-Diseases associated with PTAFR include melanoma metastasis and lymphoid leukemia.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include G-protein coupled receptor activity and lipopolysaccharide binding.
-An important paralog of this gene is P2RY2.
+PTAFR (Platelet Activating Factor Receptor) is a Protein Coding gene.
+Diseases associated with PTAFR include Bacterial Sepsis and Myringitis Bullosa Hemorrhagica.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and lipopolysaccharide binding.
+An important paralog of this gene is P2RY12.

 Receptor for platelet activating factor, a chemotactic phospholipid mediator that possesses potent inflammatory, smooth-muscle contractile and hypotensive activity.
 Seems to mediate its action via a G protein that activates a phosphatidylinositol-calcium second messenger system.

 Platelet-activating factor receptor (PAF-R) is a Gq/G11-coupled-protein receptor that has a role in a wide range of biological processes such as vasodilation, superoxide formation, cell proliferation, angiogenesis and regulation of the inflammatory response.